Boone County Collector

 - any returned regular mailed envelopes; and,

 - the original certificate of purchase has been surrendered to the collector; and,

-6. appropriate fees have been paid to the collector including recording and collection fees.
+6. appropriate fees have been paid to the collector including recording fees.

-* Failure of the purchaser to obtain a collector's deed within eighteen months from the date on the certificate of purchase results in the loss of the purchaser's lien on the property.
+* Failure of the purchaser to obtain a collector's deed within 18 months from the date on the certificate of purchase results in the loss of the purchaser's lien on the property.